ngs-docs/2022-GGG201b-lab/lab-6.md

 ```
 grep CRP SRR2584857_annot/SRR2584857_annot.gff > crp.gff
 ```
-we can then use bedtools to get the gene sequence out from the assembly
+we can then use bedtools to get the gene sequence out from the assembly:
 ```
 bedtools getfasta -fi SRR2584857-assembly.fa -bed crp.gff
 ```

-###
+### Finding nearby features with bedtools

 Suppose we have a file that specifies some features of interest - this might be variants, or something else.
 (Yes, I should have shown you this back in the variants labs :).